-Saving Your Tooth
+Saving Your Tooth with Root Canal Therapy

 Several indications may suggest the need for root canal therapy, including:

-Setting Up Your Plan
+Setting Up Your Root Canal Treatment

 Diagnosis and Treatment

-Sealing The Tooth
+Sealing the Tooth

 Cost of a Root Canal